wp-plugins/pinpoll/readme.txt

 = 1.0.3 =
 * Changed default values to facilitate first time integration

+= 1.1 =
+* Added full SSL support to make calls more secure

 == Upgrade Notice ==
 * This is the very first version, we keep improving the widget on a regular basis - stay tuned!